Assessment Program Overview

 All information shared with NCCIC during the analysis and the report outcomes are confidential to the asset owner and protected by DHS as Protected Critical Infrastructure Information (PCII).

 To schedule an assessment, please contact NCCIC at email@example.com, with "Assessment Request" in the Subject line.

 Cyber Security Evaluation Tool

 The Cyber Security Evaluation Tool (CSET®) is a Department of Homeland Security (DHS) product that assists organizations in protecting their key national cyber assets.
-It was developed by cybersecurity experts under the direction of the DHS Industrial Control Systems Cyber Emergency Response Team (ICS-CERT).
+It was developed by cybersecurity experts under the direction of the DHS Industrial Control Systems Cyber Emergency Response Team (ICS-CERT), now an integral component of the NCCIC.
 The tool provides users with a systematic and repeatable approach to assessing the security posture of their cyber systems and networks.
 It includes both high-level and detailed questions related to all industrial control and IT systems.

 CSET® is a desktop software tool that guides users through a step-by-step process to assess their control system and information technology network security practices against recognized industry standards.
 The CSET output is a prioritized list of recommendations for improving the cybersecurity posture of the organization's enterprise and industrial control cyber systems.
 The tool derives the recommendations from a database of cybersecurity standards, guidelines, and practices.
 Each recommendation is linked to a set of actions that can be applied to enhance cybersecurity controls.